 - willingness to learn new skills

 The application process

-- Positions are posted on our current vacancies website as soon as they become available, which is usually around August/September each year.
+- Positions are posted on our current vacancies website when they become available and around August/September each year.

 - If you are interested in a position complete an online application, through the current vacancies website.

 - We contact you via phone, email or letter to advise if you have been selected to proceed to the next stage

 New apprentices and trainees usually start in early January.
 The stages in the process are:

 - You will be invited to attend a one-on-one interview.

 - In the interview you will be asked for examples that demonstrate your knowledge, skills and experiences.

 - If successful at your interview, further assessment is required such as a pre-employment medical.